-Digital processing of satellite imagery and integration with raster and vector GIS technology in natural resources and remote sensing of the environment.
+This course covers digital processing of satellite imagery and integration with raster and vector GIS technology in natural resources and remote sensing of the environment.
 Topics include sensor platforms and data collection, pre-processing, enhancement, classification, change detection, multi-data integration and vectorization.

-This project-oriented course focuses on advanced classification procedures incorporating digital elevation data, fuzzy and object-oriented classification, and new millennium data sources including ASTER, RADAR, MODIS, LiDAR and high-resolution scenes.
+This project-oriented course focuses on advanced classification procedures incorporating digital elevation data, fuzzy and object-oriented classification, and new millenium data sources including ASTER, RADAR, MODIS, LiDAR and high-resolution scenes.
 Repeat imagery is used to assess local and global changes in land cover, oceanic, atmospheric and/or cryospheric environments.

 Concentration on a particular topic agreed upon by a member of the faculty and the student (maximum 6 credit hours).